kacikgoez/ProcessDiscovery/README.md

 **Procurement**: The organs are procured.
 This happens when the OPO oversees the procurement of transplant-ready organs from the deceased patient.
 In the dataset, a flag is available that indicates if the organs were procured.
 If the organs were procured, a timestamp is available.

 **Transplant**: The organs are transplanted.
 This happens when the OPO manages the logistics of transporting the organ to the recipient's transplant center, facilitating the transplant procedure.
 In the dataset, a flag is available that indicates if the organs were transplanted.
 However, no timestamp is available.
 Therefore, we assume that the event happens one minute after the previous event (Procurement).

+**Event**: An event is an action that happens during the organ donation process.
+The events are Referral, Evaluation, Approach, Authorization, Procurement, and Transplant.
+The events should happen in the above order.
+However, the dataset contains some inconsistencies.
+For example, there are cases where the patient was authorized before the patient was approached.
+Each event has a timestamp and a type (e.g., Referral, Evaluation, etc.) and corresponds to a case (patient) in the event log.

 ## References
 1. Adam, H., Suriyakumar, V., Pollard, T., Moody, B., Erickson, J., Segal, G., Adams, B., Brockmeier, D., Lee, K., McBride, G., Ranum, K., Wadsworth, M., Whaley, J., Wilson, A., & Ghassemi, M. (2023).
 Organ Retrieval and Collection of Health Information for Donation (ORCHID) (version 1.0.0).
 PhysioNet. https://doi.org/10.13026/eytj-4f29.